casgari/AC215_G4/README.md

 1. Optimizing training of a keyword extraction model, so that it was ready for deployment.
 2. Using Vertex AI (Kubeflow) pipelines for the deployment of our four main containers.

-In training, we have experimented with different versions of the BERT model (accessed via `TFAutoModelForTokenClassification`) to improve our performance on keyword extraction.
-All experiments were run on a single A100 chip on Vertex AI, although we have also fully implemented and tested support for training on multiple GPUs, using TensorFlow's support for distributed training (i.e. `tf.distribute.MirroredStrategy()`).
+In training, we have experimented with different versions and derivations of the BERT model (accessed via `TFAutoModelForTokenClassification`) to improve our performance on keyword extraction.
+All experiments were run on a single A100 GPU on Vertex AI, although we have also fully implemented and tested support for training on multiple GPUs, using TensorFlow's support for distributed training (i.e. `tf.distribute.MirroredStrategy()`).
 We have tracked our performance of our many training runs using Weights & Biases and stored our model artifacts on the platform.
 We have chosen to deploy the `distilbert-base-uncased` model, which performed well in terms of inference time and achieved 99% of the performance of the undistilled `bert-base-uncased` model.

 Aside from serverless training with Vertex AI, our four main containers have all been formulated into a Vertex AI (Kubeflow) pipeline, allowing for effective orchestration of our app's components and usage of cloud functions.
+These containers preprocess inputted videos, transcribe them, extract key words with the deployed model, and generate quiz questions from the transcribed text.

 In the remainder of this update, we will explain the code structure of the [deliverables](https://harvard-iacs.github.io/2023-AC215/milestone4/) for Milestone 4.
 Given the size of the codebase, please note that we reserve this space for describing the deliverables for Milestone 4 only, and usage of other parts of the codebase is desribed in earlier reports (see `reports/milestone2.md` and `reports/milestone3.md`).